STEAMBOAT SPRINGS WRITERS ANNUAL CONFERENCE

-at the Arts Depot 1001 13th Street
+JULY 27-28, 2018 at the Arts Depot

 John Cotter is the author of the novel Under the Small Lights.
 John’s current project concerns the dynamics of sound and what the world resembles when sound disappears (excerpts in Guernica, Catapult, Open Letters).
-In 2016 John was an inaugural fellow at the Lighthouse Writers Fort Lyon residency and currently teaches at Lighthouse Writers in Denver.
+In 2016 John was an inaugural fellow at the Lighthouse Writers Fort Lyon residency and currently teaches at Lighthouse Writers Workshop in Denver.

-You’ve been writing furiously for months (or years) and that glorious day comes when you write the last sentence.
+Rachel will present Revising Efficiently-Some Techniques to Save Time: You’ve been writing furiously for months (or years) and that glorious day comes when you write the last sentence.
 You’ve finished your first draft, you go out to celebrate, the next day comes and you begin to wonder, now what?